-Your Comprehensive Report is an overall view based on all feedback collected within your GuestRevu account.
+Your Comprehensive Report is a detailed overview of all the data collected in your GuestRevu account.

 How to find your Comprehensive Report:

 - Login to your GuestRevu account at https://my.guestrevuapp.com/